Researcher and Supervisor Development Training Privacy Notice

 If you provide us with any additional information relating to your specific requirements, we will process that information only with your explicit consent under Article 9(2) (a).

-Who has access to this data?
+Who has access to this data

 Only relevant LJMU staff will use your personal data where the data is necessary for you to register onto the specific training event and evaluation - via Eventbrite, eDoc and JISC (JISC Online Surveys).

-How does the University protect your data?
+How the University protects your data

 The University takes Data Protection very seriously and at all times your personal data will be handled in line with the University’s Information Security Policy.